 A key long-term MA (MA 6) contains State-wide multi-benefits by repairing and strengthening-in-place the Sacramento River left bank SPFC levee within the bounds of the study area between the upstream end of RD 755 (at River Mile [RM] 36.8) and the downstream end of RD 551 at Delta Meadows Slough (at RM 28.2) for a total of 8.6 miles.
-The same geotechnical remedial actions could improve the efficiency, resiliency, and reliability of improving the 8.6 miles along the left bank of the Delta's freshwater conveyance corridor along the Sacramento River between Delta Legacy Community of Freeport and the Delta Cross Channel.
-The current river channel and levee system collectively serve as a critical link of the through-Delta water conveyance system that conveys water via the State Water Project (SWP) and the Central Valley Project (CVP) to over 25M residences and over 3M acres of agricultural crops south of the Delta.
+The same geotechnical remedial actions could improve the efficiency, resiliency, and reliability of improving the 8.6 miles along the left bank of the Delta's freshwater conveyance corridor along the Sacramento River between the Delta Legacy Community of Freeport and the Delta Cross Channel.
+The current river channel and levee system collectively serve as a critical link of the through-Delta water conveyance system that conveys water via the State Water Project (SWP) and the Central Valley Project (CVP) to over 27M Californians and over 3M acres of agricultural crops south of the Delta.
 The noted 8.6-mile stretch of the freshwater conveyance corridor is essential to continued and sustainable freshwater conveyance through the Delta with or without the introduction of a possible dual or isolated conveyance facility (including a tunnel) under consideration by the Delta Conveyance Authority (DCA).
 The 8.6-mile stretch of SPFC levees along the left bank of the Sacramento River between RD 755 and Delta Meadows Slough represents approximately 23 percent of the non-urban SPFC levee system along the freshwater conveyance corridor between Freeport and the Delta Cross Channel, and 14 percent of the entire 62 miles of the non-urban SPFC levee system along the freshwater conveyance corridor in the North Delta.
 The multi-benefit of improving both the water conveyance system and the flood control system could gain wide acceptance and cost-sharing opportunities at the regional, State, and federal levels within and south of the Delta.
-The cost of this multi-benefit element is currently estimated between approximately \$107M and \$404M within the subject study area of Courtland.
-Implementation recommendations for the multi-benefit project include Courtland and its neighboring Delta Legacy Communities to meet and work with RFMP representatives, including the Sacramento Area Flood Control Agency, West Sacramento Flood Control Agency, Central Valley Flood Protection Board (CVFPB), and DWR Maintenance Area 9 (MA 9) to share and ideally implement their preferred alternative of how improving the limited number of SPFC levee miles along the Sacramento River in the North Delta will also improve the reliability and resiliency of conveying SWP and CVP water through the entire Delta, with or without an independent, isolated conveyance facility.
-The multi-benefit attributes of improving and modernizing the SPFC levee system in tandem with improving conveyance of SWP and CVP water through the Delta should also be presented and shared with the Delta Protection Commission, Delta Stewardship Council, and the Delta Conservancy.
+The cost of this multi-benefit element is currently estimated between approximately \$107M and \$459M within the subject study area of Courtland.

+Implementation recommendations for the multi-benefit project include Courtland and its neighboring Delta Legacy Communities meeting and working with RFMP representatives, including the Sacramento Area Flood Control Agency, West Sacramento Flood Control Agency, Central Valley Flood Protection Board (CVFPB), and DWR Maintenance Area 9 (MA 9).
+There are common interests that suggest implementing levee improvements on a limited number of SPFC levee miles in the North Delta along the Sacramento River in the North Delta will also improve the reliability and resiliency of conveying SWP and CVP water through the entire Delta.
+The multi-benefit attributes of improving and modernizing the SPFC levee system in tandem with improving conveyance of SWP and CVP water through the Delta should also be presented and shared with the DCA, DWR, the Delta Protection Commission, the Delta Stewardship Council, and the Delta Conservancy.